 In 1860, Joseph Smith III accepted leadership of the scattered church.
 As a teenager in Nauvoo after the great exodus, Joseph remained unaffiliated with any faction of our movement.
 He was elected by Nauvoo citizens as justice of the peace in 1857, overcoming the stigma that local people associated with the name “Joseph Smith.”
 But even more important was his re-election in 1861.
 Voters were able to assess his fairness to settle such issues as property ownership rights, business contract relationships, and marriage.
 His reelection reflected the confidence people had in his wise decision making.
 After much prayerful soul searching, Joseph felt God’s calling and traveled to a gathering of church members in Amboy, Illinois.
 There he was ordained as the president of our church on April 6, 1860.

 Joseph III came of age in Nauvoo.
 The largely abandoned city, the ruins of the temple, and his father’s grave constantly reminded him of the conflicts our movement faced in its early years.
 He knew it was important for our church to reestablish an identity of its own.
-Under Joseph III’s leadership the first edition of The True Latter Day Saints’ Herald was published in 1860.
-The Herald became a platform for leaders and members to recount mission experiences, discuss issues, and share perspectives on our faith community’s unique calling.
+The True Latter Day Saints’ Herald was first published in 1860.
+Under Joseph III’s leadership, The Herald became a platform for leaders and members to recount mission experiences, discuss issues, and share perspectives on our faith community’s unique calling.
 The periodical, now simply called the Herald, continues to fulfill this function today, 150 years after its founding.

 Since the beginning of our movement, members have embraced the call to share the gospel.
 Eager missionaries traveled to Canada, the British Isles, Australia, Palestine, Tahiti, Belgium, the Netherlands, Norway, Switzerland, Germany, Italy, Sweden, and Denmark under the leadership of Joseph Smith III.